-The German artist Joseph Beuys, important today for sustainable art, would have celebrated his 100th birthday in May 2021.
-Our project “Group Global 3000” is an embodiment his concept of the “social sculpture”.
-With the art we exhibit, its worldwide appeal, our togetherness and our ecological and economic practice, we want to stimulate the discourse for a sustainable world.
+The German artist Joseph Beuys, who is important today for sustainable art, would have had his 100th birthday in May 2021.
+We continue to live his “social sculpture” in our project “Group Global 3000“.
+With the art exhibited there, its worldwide appeal, our togetherness and our ecological and economic practices, we want to stimulate discourse for a sustainable world.

-For Documenta 7, Joseph Beuys planted a total of 7,000 oak trees in Kassel, Germany, between 1982 and 1987.
-Commenting on his ecological artwork “Art-Nature-Culture” planned for Hamburg during this time, Beuys said, “The destruction is there, it has already progressed so far that it seems to many scientists to be irreparable.”
-Today, the Fridays For Future movement urges us to take scientists seriously.
+For Documenta 7, Joseph Beuys planted a total of 7,000 oak trees in Kassel between 1982 and 1987.
+Commenting on his ecological artwork “Art-Nature-Culture” planned for Hamburg during this time, Beuys said, “The destruction is there, has already progressed to the point where it seems irreparable to many scientists.”
+Today, the Fridays For Future movement is pushing to take scientists seriously.

-We call on artists to join his perspective and produce works after our exhibition that address the climate crisis and the Sustainable Goals of the UN in the spirit of Joseph Beuys.
+After this exhibition, we continue to call on artists to join his perspective and create works that address the climate crisis and the UN Sustainable Goals in the spirit of Beuys.

-In response to our worldwide call, hundreds of artists from all over the world have applied for this exhibition.
+In response to our worldwide call, hundreds of artists applied for this exhibition.

-We are pleased to present art by 18 exciting international artists from Antwerp, Marseille, London, New York, Poland and Germany with video, super 8, object, installation, painting, graphic and photo.
+We are pleased to present art by 18 exciting international artists from Antwerp, Marseille, New York, London, Poland and Germany with video, Super 8, object, installation, painting, graphics and photography.